World Heart Day

 Some risk factors, such as age and family history of early heart disease, can’t be changed.
 If your father or brother had a heart attack before age 55, or if your mother or sister had one before age 65, you are more likely to get heart disease yourself.
 For women, age becomes a risk factor at 55.
-After menopause, women are more apt to get heart disease, in part because their body’s production of estrogen drops.
+After menopause, women are more apt to get heart disease, in part because of their body’s production of estrogen drops.

 Women who have gone through early menopause, either naturally or because they have had a hysterectomy, are twice as likely to develop heart disease as women of the same age who have not yet gone through menopause.

-Another reason for the increasing risk is that middle age is a time when women tend to develop risk factors for heart disease.
+Another reason for the increased risk is that middle age is a time when women tend to develop risk factors for heart disease.
 Preeclampsia is another heart disease risk factor that you can’t control.
 However, if you’ve had the condition, you should take extra care to try and control other heart disease risk factors.

 You can make the changes gradually, one at a time.
 But making them is very important.
 Other women may wonder: If I have just one risk factor for heart disease—say, I’m overweight or I have high blood cholesterol—aren’t I more or less “safe”?
 Absolutely not.
 Each risk factor greatly increases a woman’s chance of developing heart disease.
-But having more than one risk factor is especially serious, because risk factors tend to “gang up” and worsen each other’s effects.
+But having more than one risk factor is especially serious because risk factors tend to “gang up” and worsen each other’s effects.
 So, the message is clear: Every woman needs to take her heart disease risk seriously—and take action now to reduce that risk.

 Tips for Daily routine –